Working People's Cultural Palace (Imperial Ancestral Temple)

 It is situated on the east side of Tiananmen Square and occupies 197,000 square meters (48 acres) surrounded by three red walls with pines and cypresses inside.
 It will make you feel solemn and respectful.
 It is the most complete and best preserved imperial ancestor sacrifice temple.

-Part of the Forbidden City, its construction started in the 18th year of Yongle (1420) under the reign of Emperor Zhu Di (Ming Dynasty).
-Like many imperial buildings, it is symmetrical with the Glazed Gate, stone bridges, Halberd Gate and three halls arranged on the central axis
+Part of the Forbidden City, the construction of Working People's Cultural Palace started in the 18th year of Yongle (1420) under the reign of Emperor Zhu Di of Ming Dynasty.
+Like many imperial buildings, it is symmetrical with the Glazed Gate, stone bridges, Halberd Gate and three halls arranged on the central axis.

 Inside the glazed gate of the second wall, there are seven single-arched stone bridges stretching above the Golden River.
 The marble-white railings of these bridges are engraved in the shape of dragons and phoenixes.
 Originally, the middle bridge was for the emperor and the side bridges were for princes and officials.